 Home and Community

-Most of the services we provide take place in your home.
+Most of the services we provide take place in the patient’s home.

-We work with you to resolve daily challenges, discuss your family’s health care needs, and ensure your medical care prioritizes and reflects your family’s values and goals.
+We work along-side of each patient and family to resolve daily challenges, discuss your family’s health care needs, and ensure your medical care prioritizes and reflects your family’s values and goals.

 Medical Care Coordination